zhengthomastang/Cal_PnP/README.md

 4. If there exists redial distortion, the frame image can be manually corrected by by setting `calDistFlg` to 1 and providing the distortion coefficients (`calDistCoeff`) and intrinsic camera parameters (`calFocLen` and `calPrinPt`).
 5. The user can choose to use different methods for camera calibration by setting `calTyp`, whose introduction is at this [link](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography).
 Note that when using RANSAC-based robust method, the threshold parameter needs to be provided at  `calRansacReprojThld`.
+6. The output text file shows the 3x3 homography matrix at the first line.
+If the correction of radial distortion is conducted, the 1x4 distortion coefficients are also printed at the second line.
-6. The user can choose to output the display image (with a colorful grid on the 3D plane) by setting `outCalDispFlg` to 1.
+7. The user can choose to output the display image (with a colorful grid on the 3D plane) by setting `outCalDispFlg` to 1.
 The blue circles show the input 2D pixel points.
 The red circles show the corresponding points back projected from 3D.
 The distance between their centers indicates the reprojection error.

 <div align="center">
     <img src="/pic/pic2.jpg", width="640">